Northern Lakes

 • Each “Rider” will “ride” courses (show jumping and dressage) on foot.
 (Review Show Jumping & Dressage Rulebooks.)

-• Review the D-manual and study the rules from the Horse Management Rally Rulebook
+• Review the D-manual and study the rules from the 2025 HM Handbook.

 • The Stable Manager will compete in the riding phases, including jog out, tack room inspection, turn-out inspections, "riding" and turn backs.

-• SCRAMBLE TEAMS: Does your club not have enough members to put a team together?
-You can sign up as a Scramble team member instead!
+• SCRAMBLE TEAMS: Is your club or team short a member or two?
 We'll put together a team for you!

 FAQ's for Everything But the Horse Rally (EBTH)